ohmyzsh/ohmyzsh/plugins/bgnotify/README.md

 - On OS X you'll need [terminal-notifer](https://github.com/alloy/terminal-notifier)
   * `brew install terminal-notifier` (or `gem install terminal-notifier`)
 - On ubuntu you're already all set!
+- On windows you can use [notifu](http://www.paralint.com/projects/notifu/) or the Cygwin Ports libnotify package

 ## Configuration